-The Flathead Lake International Cinemafest is proud to present its ninth annual edition of domestic and international independent cinema from January 29 - 31, 2021.
-Filmmakers and film fans alike love attending this exciting winter film festival in picturesque Polson, Montana.
+The Flathead Lake International Cinemafest is proud to present its eleventh annual edition of domestic and international independent cinema from February 24-26, 2023.
+(To get a flavor of the festival, see this FLIC 2022 highlight reel @ FLICPolson.com ) Filmmakers and film fans alike love attending this exciting winter film festival in picturesque Polson, Montana.
 Nestled at the base of Flathead Lake, Polson and FLIC offer small town charm and big league independent film enjoyment for our guests.
 Filmmakers enjoy FLIC because of the opportunity to exhibit their films to real audiences — not just audiences of other filmmakers.
 They also appreciate the intimate Q&A sessions after film screenings -- and multiple networking opportunities with other filmmakers.
 FLIC hosts events throughout the weekend, affording filmmakers interaction with their colleagues and audience members.
 Additionally, we close the weekend with an awards show — passing out accolades and hardware to deserving filmmakers is one of the best parts of the weekend!

 Filmmakers love FLIC: